VVV logo VVV

 Warning: This will not work if set $upstream {upstream}; is removed from the nginx config.

-In this example, we have changed the phpeightone site to use PHP 8.1, and the phpeighttwo-develop site to use PHP 8.2:
+In this example, we’ve instructed VVV to install PHP v8.1 and v8.2 in the extensions section, then we changed the phpeightone site to use PHP 8.1, and the phpeighttwo-develop site to use PHP 8.2:

 sites: